Great Careers Network Career,Career Management,Career Transition Neurodiversity in the Workplace & International Day of Persons With Disabilities

 One of the autistic founders of the Global Roundtable, who uses the pseudonym, Samantha Craft, is the author of Everyday Aspergers, and she is also working on another book.
 Her real name is Marcelle Ciampi, and she is the Senior Manager DEI and Ambassador for Ultranauts Inc.

-Marcelle is an expert in the field of Neurodiversity in the Workplace,” a topic she will present for the Great Careers Groups by Zoom on December 14, 2021.
+Marcelle is an expert in the field of Neurodiversity in the Workplace,” a topic she will present for the Great Careers Network by Zoom on December 14, 2021.
 Everyone is invited to attend this free event.
 Register here.

 Neurodiversity in the Workplace